ZeitOnline/vivi/core/src/zeit/cms/syndication/browser/README.txt

     ...

-Let's remove the title of the feed to make sure we don't buke.
+Let's remove the title of the feed to make sure we don't puke.
 Note that there is now way to remove the title w/o editing the source:

 >>> browser.getLink('Checkout').click()